With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 If you’re really worried, speak to your landlord or estate agent so they can put extra safety measures in place.

-Note: visits from estate agents and physical viewings should be delayed if any member of the household of the property for sale, or any member of the household viewing properties, is showing coronavirus symptoms or is self-isolating.
+Note: in-person visits from estate agents and physical viewings should be delayed if any member of the household taking viewings, or any member of the household viewing properties, is showing coronavirus symptoms or is self-isolating.

 COVID-19 Guidelines for Valuations and Surveys

-Surveyors can now carry out surveys/valuations for buyers/lenders.
+Surveyors can continue to carry out surveys/valuations for buyers/lenders.
 We’ve listed a few of the main things the government advise for surveyors and property owners, below.

 Advice for Surveyors and Property Owners